 Research has shown that there are over one hundred and sixty five calories on a loaf of white bread of about six inches.
 Pita bread on the other hand, especially when used to make sandwiches can only produce a little calorie content rather than consuming two ordinary loaves of bread that can contain roughly about 200 calories or even more.
 Pita bread is considered more superior than ordinary loaves of bread because it contains less than one gram of calorie per serving.

-Another important health benefit of carbs in pita bread is that the protein and carbohydrates content is very moderate
+Another important health benefit is that the protein and carbohydrates content is very moderate

 Pita bread is richly endowed with approximately 5.5 grams of protein and roughly about 33 grams of carbohydrates.
 Inside the carbohydrates pita bread is endowed with, is a little more than one gram of rich fiber.
 In order to increase your intake of fiber, this can be done in a delicious way by eating a whole wheat pita bread which is said to contain roughly about six grams of fiber per serving or even more.